 The 129 group STAYSL structure was utilized for the group structure for the neutron flux unfolding.
 This group structure has fine resolution at high energy which allowed for higher fidelity unfolding of the primarily high energy ETA spectrum.
 The uncertainty from the Sampler bin structure mapped to the 129 group format is shown in Figure 36.

 σsys was mapped over utilizing the midpoint energy bin linear interpolation.
 This is a reasonable approximation due to the behavior of the uncertainty as shown in Fig- ure 36.
 Alternative mappings may have been more appropriate if the uncertainty was not relatively constant. σsys dominated over σstat for nearly all of the fluence.
-At en- ergies close to the source energy of 14 MeV, the total uncertainty was approximately 4-6% which is near the uncertainty of the total scattering cross-section of tungsten and bismuth at higher energies.
+At en- ergies close to the source energy of 14 MeV, the total uncertainty was approximately 4-6%, which is near the uncertainty of the total scattering cross section of tungsten and bismuth at higher energies.
 The intermediate energies between 0.01 and 8 MeV comprised a large portion of the neutron fluence and had total uncertainties of ap- proximately 3-4%.
-Due to multiple pathways to populate the peak of the PFNS, this region of the spectra was impacted less than others. σstat and σsys are nearly the same magnitude at very high energy (> 14 MeV) and low energy (< 1 keV) where the neutron population is reduced, In these regions σstat was a much more significant contribution to the overall uncertainty, which generally was approximately 10% but approaches 100% at the lowest energy bins.
+Due to multiple pathways to populate the peak of the PFNS, this region of the spectra was affected less than others. σstat and σsys are nearly the same magnitude at very high energy (> 14 MeV) and low energy (< 1 keV) where the neutron population is reduced.
+In these regions σstat was a much more significant contribution to the overall uncertainty, which generally was approximately 10% but approached 100% at the lowest energy bins.